xbeat/Machine-Learning/README.md

 Data processing acceleration involves optimizing techniques to handle large datasets efficiently.
 Python offers various libraries and methods to speed up data manipulation and analysis.

+## Transformers and Attention Mechanisms in Large Language Models

+Understanding Attention Mechanism Fundamentals

+The attention mechanism enables neural networks to selectively focus on specific parts of the input sequence when generating output.
+This fundamental concept allows models to assign different importance weights to different elements, dramatically improving performance in sequence-to-sequence tasks.

 ## Why Transformers Don't Have Vanishing Gradients

 Understanding Transformers vs RNNs